 You can clean your vinyl siding without breaking the bank.
 Before you get started, check the manufacturer’s guidelines.

-Also, remember to patch test your cleaner of choice on a small section of your house in an area that’s easy to overlook.
+Also, remember to patch test your vinyl siding cleaner of choice on a small section of your house in an area that’s easy to overlook.
 Give it 24-48 to show the results.

 The best way to clean vinyl siding is to use a soft cloth or a long-handled, soft-bristle brush.
-You’ll want to dip the brush or cloth into your solution.
+You’ll want to dip the brush or cloth into your all-purpose cleaner to clean your vinyl siding with the soft bristle brush.

 This soft bristle brush has a long handle and would be perfect for reaching places you couldn’t clean with a regular washcloth.